zer0def/arch-boxes/README.md

   token you can ignore this variable.
 Without a token the boxes will be built, but the upload step step will fail.
-* `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size. **DO NOT use this if you are running a SSD.
-It will harm your SSDs lifetime**
+* `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size.
 * `boot_wait`: this specifies the time packer should wait for booting up the ISO before entering any command.